gabuh/dw1a3/README.md

 # DW1A3

-The `DW1A3` repository is created to be part of the subject `Web Development` .
+The `DW1A3` repository was created to be part of the subject `Web Development` .

 Read this in other languages: [English](./README.md), [Português](./README.pt.md)